TechBridgeWorld/SABTSoftware/README.md

 - Windows XP or later
 - AVR Studio 4.
 Later versions may also work, but this guide assumes the use of AVR Studio 4.
 - An AVR JTAGICE mkII programmer.
+- Two USB tpe A to USB type B cables.
+- Headphones or a speaker system with analog input.
 - Git or Github for Windows.

 ### Downloading the project from GitHub

+1. Download and install Github for Windows.
+This can be obtained from windows.github.com.
+2. Obtain access to the repository at https://github.com/CMU-15-239/SABTSoftware.
+3. Click the "Clone in Windows" button and choose a location for the repository.
+This guide will assume the repository is copied to Documents\SABTSoftware.

+### Setting up the hardware
+1. Obtain the SABT Main Control Unit and one of the SABT User Interface boards.
+You will also need the JTAGICE mkII programmer, two USB (type A to type B) cables, and headphones or a speaker with an analog input.

 ## Template: